 2. Clear the Area

-Some items are not steam-friendly and need to be kept out of the way while you work.
+Some items are not steam-friendly and must be kept out of the way while you work.
 Plus, you don’t want to contaminate surrounding items with steamed-off gunk.

-Remove delicate Persian rugs, take away toothbrushes, move kitchen utensils aside.
-You should also ensure that curious kiddos and pets won’t be near you when you begin.
+Remove delicate Persian rugs, take away toothbrushes, and move kitchen utensils aside.
+You should also ensure that curious kiddos and pets won’t be nearby.

 3. Remove Surface Dirt

-- Vacuum floors: Run your vacuum over your tiled floors to get rid of dust (or pet hair) for a clean starter surface.
+- Vacuum floors: Run your vacuum over your tiled floors to eliminate dust (or pet hair) for a clean starter surface.

 - Wipe away gunk: Are you steaming moisture-heavy areas like your bathroom or kitchen?
-Try to wipe off as much surface grime as you can.
+Try to wipe off as much surface grime as possible using a damp cloth or a mop.
 You don’t want to have to pause to clean your steam brush immediately after starting.

 4. Ready Your Steam Cleaner